kannans89/ES6Repo/12_ES6_ReflectAPI/12_ReflectApi.md

 ES6 introduces Reflect API and Proxy API that supports meta programming.

-# Reflect API
+## Meta Programming with Reflect API

-Reflect API in ES6 allows allows us to inspect, or modify classes, objects, properties, and methods of a program at runtime.
+Reflect API in ES6 allows allows us to inspect, or modify classes, objects,properties, and methods of a program at runtime.
 The Reflect API provides global `Reflect` object which has static methods that can be used for introspection .
 These methods can used to discover low level information about the code.The Reflect API can be used to build automation testing frameworks that  examine,introspect program at runtime.

 // Add description: why to use Reflect API functions when these are already available.
 Eg construct() vs using new keyword
 // Add examples that prove Reflect API methods are called at runtime.